How Long Do Car Batteries Last? 10 FAQ’s About Car Batteries

 Car batteries can go bad due to a variety of factors, including:

-• Inactivity and short trips: The number one cause of a dead car battery is inactivity for prolonged periods or frequently driving your car on short trips.
+• Inactivity and short trips: The number one cause of a dead car battery is inactivity for prolonged periods, not driving your car regularly, or frequently driving your car on short trips.
 If you don’t drive your car at least once a week for 10 miles or longer, you’re calling for battery troubles.

 • Extreme temperatures: Both hot and cold weather can shorten battery life.